flow96/ssh-file-text-replacer/README.md

 # SSH file text replacer

 ## Installation
-- Download one of the <a href="https://github.com/flow96/ssh-file-text-replacer/releases">release versions</a>
+- Download one of the <a href="https://github.com/flow96/ssh-file-text-replacer/releases">release versions</a> (e.g. v1.0-linux-x64.zip)
-- Configure the appsettings.json to your needs
+- Configure the `appsettings.json` to your needs (included in the release zip file)
 - Run the SshFileTextReplacer executable

 ## Configuration